firstbatchxyz/dria-sdk/docs/README.md

 **Diverse Data Source Integration**:

-Dria uniquely enables the integration of both web and siloed data sources in your generation process.
+Dria enables the integration of both web and siloed data sources in your generation process.
 This capability allows for richer, more diverse datasets that can improve the quality and applicability of your AI models.

 **Versatility Across AI Tasks**: